subham-04/speed-typer/README.md

 # speed-typer

-Recomended to open through Desktop or Tabs only
+Recomended to open via Desktop or Tabs only